KamilLanda/TreeSort/README.md

 **See the documentation files - PDF or ODT.** Two examples are in LibreOffice Basic.
 The example in Python is with comparison of algorithm Timsort.

-I have only one wish for this algorithm and the changes or improvements or programming etc. of it → absolutely no patents or licencions with any restriction!
+I have only one wish for this algorithm and the changes or improvements or programming etc. of it → absolutely no patents or licencions with any restrictions!
 And if some license is needful, I think the License CC0 1.0 Universal (CC0 1.0) Public Domain Dedication https://creativecommons.org/publicdomain/zero/1.0 is sufficient :-).

 My English isn't so good, please be kind to me and my mistakes :-).